Customer Profile

 The Challenge: Migrate On-Premises File Shares to OneDrive

-With AstraZeneca’s 70,000+ users accessing content from hundreds of datacenters across the globe, it was a challenge to get the right documents into the right hands in a timely manner.
-Therefore as part of its new IT strategy, AZ is moving its on-premises content into Microsoft’s Office 365 and OneDrive for Business.
+With AstraZeneca’s 70,000+ users accessing content from hundreds of data centers across the globe, it was a challenge to get the right documents into the right hands in a timely manner.
+Therefore as part of its new IT strategy, AstraZeneca is moving its on-premises content into Microsoft’s Office 365 and OneDrive for Business.

 “Moving into Microsoft’s cloud-based platforms will improve the Science Units because it enables our researchers to collaborate easily.
 As well as promote a mobile-first strategy that drives new partnerships and innovations within AstraZeneca,” said Ben Leadbeater, IT Project Manager at AstraZeneca.